rancher-sandbox/cos-toolkit-docs/content/en/docs/Getting started/upgrading.md

 _Note_ by default `cos-upgrade --docker-image` checks images against the notary registry server for valid signatures for the images tag.
 To disable image verification, run `cos-upgrade --no-verify --docker-image`.

-See the [sample repository](https://github.com/rancher-sandbox/cos-toolkit-sample-repo#system-upgrades) readme on how to tweak the upgrade channels for the derivative and [a further description is available here](https://github.com/rancher-sandbox/epinio-appliance-demo-sample#images)

 ## Integration with System Upgrade Controller

 If running a kubernetes cluster on the `cOS` system, you can leverage the [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) to trigger upgrades to specific image versions, for example: